The History of the Ampleforth Community

 At its height in the mid-1960s there were 169 monks in the community.
 Although the community is now half that size, the monks continue to work in the schools, on parishes, and in the hospitality apostolate offering retreats and courses to the thousands of visitors who come to Ampleforth each year.

-The eighth Abbot of Ampleforth, Fr Cuthbert Madden, was elected on 15 February 2005.
+The eighth Abbot of Ampleforth, Fr Cuthbert Madden, was elected on 15 February 2005 and re-elected in 2013.